-According to the Social Security Administration (SSA), approximately 35 percent of disability appeals are approved for both Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
+According to the Social Security Administration (SSA), approximately 14 percent of disability appeals are approved for Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) at the reconsideration level.

-This percentage is a national average for the latest year available, 2010.
+This percentage of disability appeals is a national average for the latest year available, 2021.
 The percentage of current disability appeals that are approved in your area may be different.

 If your initial claim was denied, you have the right to appeal the decision.
 However, it is important to understand why Social Security claims are denied in the first place so that you do not make the same mistake twice.